ljgww/web_server_example_in_Go_-golang-/README.md

 I have tried to make example given in document: http://golang.org/doc/talks/io2011/Writing_Web_Apps_in_Go.pdf with a current version of Go (at this time 1.0.2).

 While following the document, I have encountered several obstacles in attempt to make examples working.
-It took me some time figuring out what changes are needed to make examples working.
-These examples are working on OSX installation.
+It took me some time to figure out what changes to make, which libraries and functions to use.
+Examples given here are working on OSX installation.
 Would like to learn if they are working on lin/win too.

-Examples published here could be useful for someone  exploring Go language and attempting to write standalone web server in Go.
+Examples published here could be useful for someone who is exploring Go language, attempting to write standalone web server in Go.
 I have not found much examples around.

 Files: